MicrosoftDocs/Devices-docs/surface/windows-virtual-desktop-surface.md

 ----------

-<a id="1">1.</a> Windows Virtual Desktop on Surface refers to running Azure Virtual Desktop Infrastructure on a Surface device and is described here as an architectural solution, not a separately available product.<br>
+<a id="1">1.</a> Azure Virtual Desktop on Surface refers to running Azure Virtual Desktop Infrastructure on a Surface device and is described here as an architectural solution, not a separately available product.<br>
 <a id="2">2.</a> Battery life varies significantly with settings, usage and other factors.<br>
 <a id="3">3.</a> Service availability and performance subject to service provider’s network.
 Contact your service provider for details, compatibility, pricing, SIM card, and activation.
 See all specs and frequencies at surface.com.<br>
 <a id="4">4.</a> Forrester Consulting, “A Forrester Total Economic Impact™ Study: Maximizing Your ROI from Microsoft 365 Enterprise with Microsoft Surface,” commissioned by Microsoft, 2018.<br>